 These formulae can be used with only the Binary Classification problem (Something like Titanic on Kaggle where we have a ‘yes’ or ‘no’ or with problems with 2 labels for example Black or Red where we take one as 1 and the others as 0 ).

-To illustrate the concepts of averaging F1 scores, we will use the following example in the context of this tutorial.
-Imagine we have trained an image classification model on a multi-class dataset containing images of three classes: Airplane, Boat, and Car.
+In order to demonstrate the averaging of F1 scores, let’s consider the following scenario within this tutorial’s context.
+Picture a scenario where we’ve trained an image classification model using a multi-class dataset comprising images falling into three classes: Airplane, Boat, and Car.

-We use this model to predict the classes of ten test set images.
+Now, let’s utilize this model to predict the classes of ten images from the test set.
 Here are the raw predictions:

 The confusion matrix above allows us to compute the critical values of True Positive (TP), False Positive (FP), and False Negative (FN), as shown below.